 Applications are dealt with centrally by the Admissions and Access Service rather than by the School of Mechanical and Aerospace Engineering.
 Once your application has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

-Applicants for the BEng Honours in Aerospace Engineering must be able to satisfy the University's General Entrance Requirement; in addition, it should be noted that a performance at GCSE is important.
-For last year's entry, applicants for this BEng programme must have had, or been able to achieve, a minimum of 5 GCSE passes at grade C or above to include Mathematics.
-Applicants not offering Physics at A-level require GCSE Physics at grade C /Double Award Science at grades CC or above.
+Applicants for the BEng Honours in Aerospace Engineering must be able to satisfy the University's General Entrance Requirement; in addition, it should be noted that performance at GCSE is important.
+For last year's entry, applicants for this BEng programme must have had, or been able to achieve, a minimum of 5 GCSE passes at grade C/4 or above to include Mathematics.
+Applicants not offering Physics at A-level require GCSE Physics at grade C/4 or Double Award Science at grades CC/4,4 or above.
 Selectors will also check that any specific subject and grade requirements in terms of A-level can be fulfilled (see Entry Requirements).

 Offers are normally made on the basis of 3 A-levels.
 Two subjects at A-level plus two at AS are also considered.
-Candidates are not normally asked to attend for interview.
+Applicants are not normally asked to attend for interview.

 A-level General Studies and A-level Critical Thinking are not normally considered as part of a three A-level offer and, although they may be excluded where an applicant is taking 4 A-level subjects, the grade achieved could be taken into account if necessary in August/September.